Mancala: Psychology

 Like other board games, mancala games have led to psychological studies.
 Retschitzki has studied the cognitive processes used by awalé players.
 Some of Restchitzki's results on memory and problem solving have recently been simulated by Fernand Gobet with the CHREST computer model.
 De Voogt has studied the psychology of Bao playing.

-In popular culture
+Competition

-Mancala was mentioned in the film I Heart Huckabees and used as a minigame in the multiplayer online game Club Penguin.
-It is also one of the games featured in Nintendo's Clubhouse Games: 51 Worldwide Classics.
-Mancala was also used as a minigame as a part of the "Nabooti" island adventure on Poptropica.
-Mancala also features in 2019 Ethiopian board video game Gebeta released by Qene Technology.
-Mancala is also featured on the GamePigeon app for iOS devices, which allows users to play games with their contacts via iMessage.
+Several groups of mancala games have their own tournaments.
+A medley tournament including at least two modalities has been part of the Mind Sports Olympiad, including in the in-person event and the online Grand Prix.